In this article you will learn:

 - Creates preference which equals profit

-At the end of meeting, we presented our price, shook hands and left knowing the project wasn’t going to move forward.
-I don’t know where this company or product is now, their website is still not updated and have yet to see any infomercial.
+In end, we presented our proposal, shook hands and left knowing the brand development assignment wasn’t going to move forward.
+I don’t know where this company or product is now, their website is still not live and they have yet to produce the infomercial they so badly wanted.

 In today’s cluttered and attention deficit society, developing a strong brand is key to business success.
 Without establishing trust and authenticity, you will be just another face in the crowd and spend thousands or millions going in the wrong direction.